The American French Film Festival: Background

 The selection includes features, documentaries, animated films, short films and, since 2015, TV movies and TV series.
 In 23 years, 900 films or TV series have been selected.
-COLCOA has constantly developed to become a showcase of 60 films in 2019, with a capacity of 20,000 and an occupancy rate of 91%.
-Its exclusive program has made of COLCOA an anticipated date in the industry calendar and one of the largest French film festivals in the world.
+The festival has constantly developed to become a showcase of 60 films in 2019, with a capacity of 20,000 and an occupancy rate of 91%.
+Its exclusive program has made the festival an anticipated date in the industry calendar and one of the largest French film festivals in the world.

-The COLCOA audience is mainly composed of film industry professionals, including directors, writers, distributors, producers, agents, exhibitors, critics and journalists.
-COLCOA has developed partnerships with organizations like IFTA, The Cannes Film Market, Film Independent, Women in Film, The American Cinematheque, SAG, and since 2008, the Hollywood Foreign Press Association and the Los Angeles Film Critics Association.
+The festival's audience is mainly composed of film industry professionals, including directors, writers, distributors, producers, agents, exhibitors, critics and journalists.
+It has developed partnerships with organizations like Independent Film & Television Alliance, the Cannes Film Market, Film Independent, Women in Film, the American Cinematheque, SAG, and since 2008, the Hollywood Foreign Press Association and the Los Angeles Film Critics Association.

 In 2008, an educational program was launched to promote foreign films among young American audiences in association with European Languages and Movies in America (ELMA).
 More than 30,000 students and 160 high schools have participated in the program since 2008.
 In 2010, a master class program was introduced for colleges, film schools and universities.

-For years, the festival has been leader for the place dedicated to female filmmakers in the selection.
+For years, the festival has been a leader as a place dedicated to female filmmakers in the selection.
 In 2019, 40% of the films and series presented were directed by women.
-COLCOA is committed to do its best to reach the parity in the next years.
+The festival has emphasized its commitment to showcasing "the diverse voices of French society" with its lineup's diversity of genres, young directors and "particularly for the creativity coming from new female filmmakers".